 Notes

-Freeze in an airtight container for up to 2 months.
-I like to put them in the freezer while they are still slightly warm- doing this makes them soft and chewy when they thaw.
+Store in an airtight container in the freezer for up to 2 months.
+These cookies are delicious frozen!
+Place in the freezer while still slightly warm.
+When thawing, they will be soft and chewy.

 These were so soft and chewy and slightly gooey.
 The texture reminded me of brownie cookies.
 The pop of cayenne pepper was so good!
 The perfect amount!